tyrion1999/ProDiff/README.md

 | **MS-CMRSEG19** | 20% (Split 2) | [Baidu Netdisk](https://pan.baidu.com/s/1rVAEjuDri7rLqj-hrNIiVQ?pwd=neb8)|

 During inference, only the lightweight segmentation network is required; the diffusion-based rectifier is used only during training.

+## Citation

+If you find this repository useful for your research, please consider citing our work.

+> **ProDiff: Progressive Diffusion-based Pseudo-label Rectification Framework for Semi-Supervised Medical Image Segmentation**

+The paper is currently under review.
+The BibTeX citation will be updated after publication.

 ## Acknowledgement